Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 My watch came attached to a thick brown leather strap.
 This band is equipped with specialized spring bars, which allow easy removal and reattachment of the strap.

-The Lüm-Tec brand is owned by Weigand Custom Watch, LLC.
+The Lüm-Tec brand is owned by Weigand Custom Watch LLC.
 Weigand is a family-run business based in Mentor, Ohio.
 They build custom OEM and ODM production and private label watches.

-Lüm-Tec is considered Weigand’s showcase brand, demonstrating their capability to produce innovative timepieces of high quality.
+Lüm-Tec is considered Weigand’s showcase brand, demonstrating its capability to produce innovative timepieces of high quality.
 Generally, this company manufactures watches in limited production runs.
 My watch, for example, was the 93rd RR2 manufactured in a series limited to 100 units.

 - Brand: Lüm-Tec